Top 10 Checklist for New Students

 Red River College is committed to your academic and personal success.
 We provide valuable support services to assist you in working through concerns that might affect your studies at the College.
 Take a few minutes to click on the links and get familiar with the services that are offered to help you find success at Red River College.

-Academic Success Centre: The Academic Success Centre offers a variety of free services to help students study new material, prepare for tests, and get assignments done correctly and on time.
+Academic Success Centre: The Academic Success Centre offers a variety of free services to help students understand and study new material, prepare for tests, and develop study skills and intercultural competence.
+Our services include Tutoring and Academic Coaching, Study Groups and Review Workshops, Study Skills and Diversity Workshops, and EAL Supports.

 Accessibility Services: Red River College is committed to providing persons with documented disabilities fair and equal access to educational programs, services, and facilities.
 Accessibility Services works collaboratively with students, faculty and support staff to identify and implement strategies to ensure that all students can have an equal opportunity to achieve their educational goals.